- Print this page

 - Microbiological testing is required to confirm that processing is hygienic and sanitary and meets the required standards

-- If a sample does not meet the standards set out in the Manual, the licence holder must notify the Food Authority within 24 hours by phone, and within 7 days in writing.
+- If an analysed sample fails to meet the standards as detailed in the Manual, the licence holder must notify the Food Authority by phone within 24 hours and in writing within 48 hours of becoming aware of the sample failure using the Food Authority’s online Notify a pathogen detection form.

 Inspections & audits